-1. Introduction
+1. INTRODUCTION

 State-of-the-art systems for text independent speaker identification usually make use of acoustic short-time features in a Gaussian Mixture Model (GMM) framework with Universal Background Model (UBM) [1].
-As these systems are strongly affected by session variability, new techniques have been successfully developed in the last few years to compensate for these channel effects [2, 3].
-Still, most acoustic systems do not make use of information from a higher level of speech, like the phonetic-, prosodic- or lexical-layer.
-Different studies have shown that adding phonotactic- or prosodic characteristics to an acoustic baseline system can yield to a better overall performance, especially when a large amount of data is available per speaker [4].
-Ferrer et al. [5] and Dehak et al. [6] also reported gain in recognition performance on shorter tasks, where only a few hundred feature vectors are available to train and test each speaker.
+As these systems are strongly affected by session variability, new techniques have been successfully developed in the last few years to compensate for these channel effects [2].
+Still, most acoustic systems do not make use of information from a higher level of speech, like the phonetic, prosodic or lexical layer.
+Different studies have shown that adding phonotactic- or prosodic characteristics to an acoustic baseline system can yield to a better overall performance, especially when a large amount of data is available per speaker [3].
+Dehak et al. [4] also reported gain in recognition performance on shorter tasks, where only a few hundred feature vectors are available to train and test each speaker.

-The work in this paper is based on the use of classical prosodic features like duration, pitch and energy in a syllablelike temporal context.
+The work in this paper is based on the use of classical prosodic features like duration, pitch and energy in a syllable-like temporal context.
 The trajectories of each feature is continuously modeled over the time span of a syllable and is represented by coefficients from a discrete cosine transformation (DCT).
 Additionally we also capture the contour of acoustic features in form of Mel-frequency cepstral coefficients (MFCC) and form a single feature vector out of duration and pitch, energy and the MFCC contours.
 All these features are jointly modeled using a GMM.
 As this mixed feature vector will also be affected by variations in the channel, established techniques for the compensation of session variability are applied.
 Since each feature vector represents one syllable in the utterance, there are only a few hundred features per recording, which makes it hard to reliably estimate the channel factors that determine how far a model is shifted in the channel subspace.
-We will investigate if channel compensation in the model or in the feature domain is more appropriate for this small amount of feature vectors as well as the expansion of this factor analysis model to include speaker factors to give a joint factor analysis model [6].
+We will investigate if channel compensation in the model or in the feature domain is more appropriate for this small amount of feature vectors.

-The performance of the proposed system is presented in terms of equal error rate for the text-independent NIST SRE 2006 speaker identification task.
+The performance of the proposed system is presented in terms of equal error rate for the text-independent NIST SRE 2006 speaker identification task [5].